animagram-jp/.github/.github/CONTRIBUTING.md

 ### Git

-- Git branches treat versioning tags without a v-prefix as release targets.
-In principle, tags should be created on the "main" branch.
+- Deploy targets must always be versioning tags without a v-prefix.
+In principle, they should be created on the "main" (or "staging") branch.
-- Depending on the scale of development, additional branches such as "develop" or "feature/{ISSUE_NUMBER}" ([reference](https://nvie.com/posts/a-successful-git-branching-model/)) may be used.
-Clean up unnecessary branches as you go.
+- Depending on the scale of the repository, additional branches such as "develop" or "feature/{ISSUE_NUMBER}" may be used ([reference: Git Flow](https://nvie.com/posts/a-successful-git-branching-model/)).
+Delete unnecessary branches as you go.
+- Deploy targets for "staging" use version tags in the `0.x.x` series.

 ---

 ## Writing

 This is for easy reading by human and computers.
+The following example uses Rust.
+When using a different stack, adapt it accordingly.

 - Use 4 spaces (0x20) for indentation.